 Cargo bikes are awesome for carrying loads but can be awkward to store.
 To overcome this, Tern teamed up with Xtracycle to create a folding ‘longtail’ cargo bike that can fit in your hallway, a lift, a large car boot – and probably the train.

 If you’re familiar with the way the Brompton’s front end folds back on itself, you’ll get the hang of it easily.
-They say it can fold in ten seconds.
+Tern says it can fold in 10 seconds.
 It does.
 A well-placed magnet and an easy-to-use strap keep the top tube and front wheel in place.

 The Cargo Node’s maiden voyage was to transport as many child seats as possible for the Hackney Family Cycling Library, which it did with aplomb.
 The two Xtracycle oversized pannier bags held five child seats using their handy straps, although I still needed to use bungees.
 With 160kg capacity (including rider), heavier loads than this won’t be a problem.

 As a shortish woman (just over the 5ft 2in min height), I found the handling of the bike fully loaded pretty easy.
 It’s not step-through but the top tube is quite low.
 A stand-out feature is the Andros ‘no-tool’ adjustable handlebar stem that creates a convenient range of reach.
 However, at its shortest reach the wonderful Valo 2 dynamo light won’t shine directly onto the road.

 Recently the Cargo Node has been officially approved for child carrying, but unfortunately I didn’t get to try the compatible Xtracycle passenger rails, seat pads and footrests.
 A friend who bought one praises the ride as “more like an ordinary bike than any other child-carrying bike I have tried”, while pointing out that it would be even better if it balanced on its sturdy Xtracycle Kickback™ bipod kickstand stand when folded.